For Some Fukushima Evacuees, Olympics No Reason For Cheer - UrduPoint

 "There are only five households left in that situation.
 We are helping them find housing, but it is hard to communicate with them," he said.

-But Kumamoto questions why the government is cutting subsidies to people while spending over $12 billion on the Games.
+But Kumamoto questions why the government is cutting subsidies to people while the Games is costing over $12 billion.

+"Some of the people who lived in an area recently declared habitable are reticent to return but the state and the local government are cutting their subsidies to live elsewhere," she said.